 Jacques built our sheds and purchased the machinery, equipment and other necessities needed to operate the farm.
 We have a large specialized cooler in one of the sheds that we use to store plants and produce in.

-We became members of the Ontario Berry Growers Association and the Eastern Ontario Berry Growers Association in 1994 and through our membership, we have access and contacts with the Ontario Ministry of Agriculture, Food and Rural Affairs where we are constantly learning about the new plants being produced; the needs of the different plants such as the soil ph and compaction; and weed, insect and disease control.
+We became members of the Berry Growers of Ontario and the Eastern Ontario Berry Growers Association in 1994 and through our membership, we have access to and contacts with the Ontario Ministry of Agriculture, Food and Rural Affairs where we are constantly learning about the new plants being produced; the needs of the different plants such as the soil ph and compaction; and weed, insect and disease control.

 We hire local students to work on our farm and have seen these wonderful people growing up.
 Some are parents now and bring their children back here each season.
 We laugh when we recall the many incidences that have happened along the way.

 In 2013, we decided to explore the fascinating lives of honeybees.
-We have had honeybees on our property for years from other beekeepers where we reaped the reward of having the bees pollinate our plants, they love raspberry nectar.
-We presently have 5 hives and we enjoy every minute.
-We have joined the local beekeeper associations and welcome the advise and knowledge we receive from them.
+We have had honeybees on our property for years from other beekeepers where we reaped the reward of having the bees pollinate our plants.
+We enjoy every minute.
+We are members of the local beekeeper association and the Ontario Beekeeper Association and welcome the advise and knowledge we receive from them and our fellow beeks.
 We have some crazy stories to tell of our experience, just ask "Bee Whisperer Jacques".
 We started selling honey in 2014.